sjkilts/tinc/_notes/projects/003_tinc.md

 ---
 published: false
+title: this is not culture
+todo: |
+  - [ ] decolonize embroidered denim jacket
+  - [ ] setup webstore
+  - [ ] digitize sketches
+  - [ ] outline products
+  - [ ] digitize branding
+project: this is not culture
+client:
+  - this is not culture
+description: decolonize your life
 ---

-  - project:      [&006 tinc products]
-    client:       *tnc
-    description:  'this is not culture products'
-    todo: |
+**thisisnotculture.us**
-      - determine requirements to build an embroidery file for printful
+- determine stack for skcom store, mirror
+- pay for domains asap

+**products**
+- decolonize embroidered denim jacket
-      - finish/cleanup photoshop of decolonize
+- finish cleanup n photoshop
-      - build decolonize printful product as denim jacket with embroidered back
+- build as printful product
-      - pending pricing, explore one-color version
+- explore one-color version

-  - project:      [&004 thisisnotculture.us]
-    client:       *tnc
-    description:  'this is not culture webstore'
-    todo: |
-      - determine stack for skcom webstore, follow suite
-      - pay for domains for a few years in advance asap

-- date:     2022-10-06
-    project:  *006
-    note:     |
-      explore these phrases in the style of 'ignore alien gender'
+- explore these phrases in the style of 'ignore alien gender'
   'dirt is people too'
   'dust is people too'
   'grass is people too'
   'trees are people too'
   'rocks are people too'
   'plants are people too'
   'people are people too'
   'aliens are people too'
   'robots are people too'